IgniteUI/help-topics/topics/01_General-and-Getting-Started/17_Using_Ignite_UI_Npm_Packages.md

 If you want to be sure that you will use the latest improvements in Ignite UI, you need to do some quick configurations of the npm.

 First you need to setup the private registry.
 You will be asked to provide the username and the password that you use for logging into your Infragistics account.
 You should also provide the email that is registered to your Infragistics profile.
 There is an important note that you must have in mind during this step! npm is disallowing the use of the "@" symbol inside your username as it is considered as being "not safe for the net".
 Because your username is actually the email that you use for your Infragistics account it always contains the symbol "@".
-That`s why you must escape this limitation by replacing the "@" symbol by "!!" (two exclamation marks).
+That's why you must escape this limitation by replacing the "@" symbol by "!!" (two exclamation marks).
 For example, if your username is "username@infragistics.com" when asked about your username you should provide the following input: "username!!infragistics.com".

 ```bash
 npm adduser --registry=https://packages.infragistics.com/npm/js-licensed --always-auth